mebeim/aoc/2020/README.md

 periods = map(int, filter(lambda x: x != 'x', raw))
 ```

-For each bus, we can to calculate the amount of time that we would need to wait
+For each bus, we want to calculate the amount of time that we would need to wait
 at the sea port before catching it.
 If one bus has period `p`, and we arrive at
 `arrival`, this means the bus will have already done `arrival // p` complete
 rounds of its route before our arrival.
 If `arrival` is exactly a multiple of